palasthotel/wind/Readme.md

 Wind comes with support for storyboards: you can set your application Container on UIApplication.
 The container set there will be used to fullfill Dependencies for every Storboard.
 Additionally you can override the Container by setting one on your UIStoryboard instance.
 Besides that you need to add an Object of Wind's `StoryboardResolver` to your view controller and add your view controller as an outlet to it.
 As soon as your view controller gets instantiated the StoryboardResolver will start a dependency resolution for it using the container provided by UIStoryboard or UIApplication.

+### Multiple Components filling the same dependency

+Sometimes you have different components all conforming to the same protocol - by design.
+And you want all those components to be provided to you.
+That's built into wind and enabled by default.
+All you have to do is use a different Function to fetch the dependencies: instead of `component()` simply use `components()`.
+Wind will automatically provide you with all matching components (if they advertised it correctly).
+The same is true for classes with a foreign lifecycle.
+However you have to call `weakComponents()` instead of `weakComponent()` for those.

+Other than with strong dependencies Wind might inject the same object multiple times into your consumer.
+Every weak component will be resolved once per `resoleMe(in container:Container)` call.
+Calling it multiple times will provide it multiple times.